 For an Ethernet type PDU session, the UE MAC address.

-If the "TimeSensitiveNetworking" feature is supported, association is done by comparing the value of MAC address in the AF request with the MAC address of the DS-TT port as reported by the SMF within the bridge information.
+If the "TimeSensitiveNetworking" feature or the "TimeSensitiveCommunication" feature is supported, association is done by comparing the value of MAC address in the AF request with the MAC address of the DS-TT port as reported by the SMF within the user plane node information.

 b) The UE identity (of the same kind e.g. SUPI), if available.